Why Something

 With the common notion disentangled, it becomes clearer why for Hegel there must

-rather than mere nothing
+be something rather than mere nothing.
+Taking nothing on its own

-terms—without referring to something
+terms—without referring to something—it vanishes into being and

-jump-starts the development of becoming
+jump-starts the development of becoming, and further on existence and

-, which finally prove to be something
+quality, which finally prove to be something.
+In short, there is something

-rather than nothing because nothing
+rather than nothing because nothing proves to be something.

 This is a fine example of